Abandoned rentals can leave landlords confused as to how to proceed, and the rules for what you can and cannot do vary by state.

 His former tenant passed away and her son took over the lease.
 The son passed away and the question Cory found himself asking, “What do I do with my former tenant’s ashes?”

-Listen to Cory tell his story and then Steve discusses what you must know with abandoned property.
+Listen to Cory tell his story and then Steve discusses what you must know about abandoned property.

 If you have a question pertaining to being a landlord or renter, we’d love to hear it.